DanteVFX/Octopus_Tool/README.md

 ---

-## How To Install Plugin in Nuke
+# How To Install Plugin in Nuke

 To install a plugin in Nuke, follow these steps:

-### Create a New Folder for the Plugin:
+1. **Create a New Folder for the Plugin:**

-   ##Navigate to the path
-   C:/Users/<your-username>/.nuke/ (replace <your-username> with your actual username).
+   - Navigate to the path `C:/Users/<your-username>/.nuke/` (replace `<your-username>` with your actual username).
-   ##Create a new folder inside .nuke/ and name it something like "NewPlugin".
+   - Create a new folder inside `.nuke/` and name it `"NewPlugin"`.
 This will be the directory where your plugin files will reside.

-   ##Create or Edit the init.py File:
+2. **Create or Edit the `init.py` File:**

-Inside the .nuke/ directory, create a file called init.py (if it doesn’t already exist).
+   - Inside the `.nuke/` directory, create a file called `init.py` (if it doesn’t already exist).
-Open init.py in a text editor and add the following code: python
+   - Open `init.py` in a text editor and add the following code:
-Copiar código
+     ```python
      import nuke

      nuke.pluginAddPath("./NewPlugin")
      nuke.pluginAddPath("./scripts")
+     ```

-Move the Plugin Files:
+3. **Move the Plugin Files:**

-Place the plugin files inside the NewPlugin folder you created earlier.
+   - Place the plugin files inside the `NewPlugin` folder you created earlier.
 This is where Nuke will search for the plugin scripts.

-Restart Nuke:
+4. **Restart Nuke:**

-After saving the changes to init.py and adding the plugin files, restart Nuke to load the plugin.
+   - After saving the changes to `init.py` and adding the plugin files, restart Nuke to load the plugin.

-Verify Installation:
+5. **Verify Installation:**

-Once Nuke is open, verify that the plugin is correctly installed by checking the relevant menus or running any associated commands.
+   - Once Nuke is open, verify that the plugin is correctly installed by checking the relevant menus or running any associated commands.